awsdocs/amazon-opensearch-service-developer-guide/doc_source/vpc.md

 After OpenSearch Service creates the role, you can view it \(`AWSServiceRoleForAmazonOpenSearchService`\) using the IAM console\.

-For full information on this role's permissions and how to delete it, see [Using service\-linked roles to provide Amazon OpenSearch Service access to resources](slr.md)\.
+For full information on this role's permissions and how to delete it, see [Using service\-linked roles for Amazon OpenSearch Service](slr.md)\.